 We were incorporated under the laws of Delaware on May 1, 1969.
-Our mailing address and executive offices are located at One AMD Place, Sunnyvale, California 94086, and our telephone number is (408) 732-2400.
-Unless otherwise indicated, references in this report to "AMD," "we" and "us" include our subsidiaries.
-We make our filings with the SEC available on the Investor Relations page of our website, "www.amd.com," free of charge.
+Our mailing address and executive offices are located at One AMD Place, Sunnyvale, California 94088, and our telephone number is (408) 749-4000.
+Our website address is www.amd.com.
+The information contained on our website is not part of this prospectus.
+With the exception of the sections of this prospectus that discuss financial data, which is presented on a consolidated basis, references in this prospectus to the "Company," "AMD," "we" and "us" include our subsidiaries, but, unless otherwise indicated, do not include FASL LLC or its subsidiaries.

 The Offering Issuer Advanced Micro Devices, Inc. Securities offered \$500 million aggregate principal amount of 4.75% Convertible Senior Debentures Due 2022.
 Interest The debentures currently bear interest at an annual rate of 4.75%.
 On August 1, 2008, August 1, 2011 and August 1, 2016 the interest rate on the debentures will be reset to a rate per annum equal to the interest rate payable 120 days prior to such reset date on 5-year U.S. Treasury Notes plus 0.43%.
 However, in no event will the interest rate be reset below 4.75% or above 6.75% per annum.
 Interest is payable on February 1 and August 1 of each year, beginning on August 1, 2002.
 Maturity date February 1, 2022.
 Conversion rights Holders may convert all or some of their debentures at any time prior to the close of business on the business day immediately preceding the maturity date at a conversion price of \$23.38 per share.
 The initial conversion price is equivalent to a conversion rate of approximately 42.77 shares per \$1,000 principal amount of debentures.
 The conversion price is subject to adjustment.
 Upon conversion, holders will not receive any cash representing accrued interest.
 For more information, see "Description of Debentures-Conversion of Debentures."
 Ranking The debentures are our senior unsecured obligations and will rank equally with all of our other senior unsecured indebtedness, including \$402.5 million of our 4.50% Convertible Senior Notes Due 2007 that we sold in November 2002.
 The debentures effectively rank behind all of our secured debt to the extent of the value of the assets securing those debts, and are structurally subordinated to all liabilities, including trade payables, of our subsidiaries.
-At September 28, 2003, we had no amounts outstanding under our July 2003 Loan Agreement, and our subsidiaries had approximately \$1,658 million of outstanding indebtedness and other liabilities, including trade payables and capital lease obligations.
+At December 28, 2003, we had no amounts outstanding under our July 2003 Loan Agreement, and our subsidiaries had approximately \$1,750 million of outstanding indebtedness and other liabilities, including trade payables and capital lease obligations.
 For more information, see "Description of Debentures-Ranking."
 Sinking fund None.
 Optional redemption We may redeem some or all of the debentures on or after February 5, 2005, at the redemption prices set forth in this prospectus; provided that we may not redeem the debentures prior to February 5, 2006 unless the last reported sale price of our common stock is at least 130% of the then effective conversion price for at least 20 trading days within a period of 30 consecutive trading days ending within five trading days of the date of the redemption notice.
 For more information, see "Description of Debentures-Optional Redemption by AMD."